RI.gov R.I. Government Agencies | Privacy Policy |

 How many delegates does Rhode Island send to the electoral college?

-Rhode Island has four delegates/votes to the Electoral College.
+Rhode Island send four delegates/votes to the Electoral College.

 How many U.S. Congressional Districts does Rhode Island have?